whatnotery/whatnotery/README.md

 ## My name is Jos and I'm a Rubyist & software developer in Lexington KY.

 After coding on and off since I was a teenanger I spent the better part of a decade doing I.T. support at an enterprise level.
-During that time I encountered so many problems that could've been resolved with better code.
-Being in the situation of helping people navigate through bad user experiences and using lack luster internal tools to do so left a bad taste in my mouth and made me want to solve those problems.
+After my IT career I pivoted to software engineering where I developed my skills in **Ruby** and **JavaScript** leading me to take on contract work and a full-time position as a support engineer.
+I started development work shortly there after and was quickly promoted to a development role.
+In this time, I’ve refined my skills with **Ruby on Rails**, testing with **RSpec** and **Capybara**, frontend development with **Svelte**, and **React**.

-In 2021, I started coding seriously with the intention of being able to create tools and experiences that are useful and meaningful for their users.
-I started at Bitwerx in 2022 in a Support Engineer role and in 2023 was promoted to a Software Engineering role.
+When I’m not coding, I find joy in being outside (walking, hiking, or cycling), listening to [my record collection](https://www.discogs.com/user/whatnotery), drinking natural wines, spending time with my partner, and serving on the board of directors of my [local bike co-op](https://www.thebrokespoke.org/).

 ### Tech Skills: